Sell on first close at or above 100% of weighted ref

 PercentileP44 → Neutral

-⚠ "often this cheap" — it IS below the anchor, but the sector has spent nearly half the last 5 years at this level.
-Less contrarian than the Cheap label suggests.
+⚠ "Often Low — Possible Derating" — it IS below the anchor, but the sector has spent nearly half the last 3 years at this level.
+Less contrarian than the Cheap label suggests, and may signal a structural derating.

 Best setup